2007 Cricket World Cup Group B: Bangladesh vs India

-12th Match: Bermuda v India, 19 March
+Bermuda v India

 After the upset in the first group match against Bangladesh, India came back strongly against Bermuda, breaking several records in the process.
 Their total of 413 for five was the first World Cup innings worth more than 400, and their margin of 257 runs the largest margin of victory in an ODI.
 It was also the highest score in World Cup history, breaking the 400 barrier.
 India also broke their team record score of 376/2, and equalled the ODI record for the maximum number of sixes in an innings by scoring 18 sixes, a feat first achieved by South Africa against the Netherlands earlier in the tournament.

 In reply, Bermuda's only professional, Glamorgan player David Hemp, hit nine fours and one six in an unbeaten innings of 76, 50 runs more than any other batsman could contribute.
 Zaheer Khan bowled both openers, while Ajit Agarkar had three wickets in six balls, causing Bermuda to crash from 106 for five to 110 for eight.
 Hemp then put on 44 with Dwayne Leverock before Sachin Tendulkar and Anil Kumble ended the resistance.
 Extras were the second-highest score of Bermuda's innings, with 27, as four bowlers conceded a total of 12 wides.

-16th Match: Bangladesh v Sri Lanka, 21 March
+Bangladesh vs Srilankanka

 Bangladesh's chances of reaching the Super Eights by means of net run rate diminished after a 198-run defeat to Sri Lanka, the third-heaviest of their history and the largest since their 200-run defeat to India in the 2003 TVS Cup Tri Series.
 Indeed, it was only due to the rain during Bangladesh's innings and the consequently readjusted target that the margin of victory was smaller; Bangladesh were bowled out for 112, with all the Sri Lankan bowlers except Sanath Jayasuriya taking wickets, but Jayasuriya had already contributed with seven sixes in his 24th One Day International century as Sri Lanka totalled 318 for four.
 Spinners Mohammad Rafique and Abdur Razzak were the only ones to keep the economy rate below five an over, while for Sri Lanka only Russel Arnold cost more than five an over.
 Four Sri Lankan batsmen outscored Bangladesh's top-scoring batsman, Ashraful, who made 45 not out from number seven.